resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - **react** - this is the name of the dependency or path to the file which we are importing the code from.
 What happens is that when javascript comes to this, it wil go and find the react folder from the node modules and pull the code from there.

 # what is the difference between an 'import' and a 'require'statement?

 - The import statement is used for ES2015 modules while the 'require' statement makes use of the CommonJS modules.

-### 2. Create a React component.
+### 2. Create a React component

-# What is a react component.
+# What is a react component

 - Can either be a function or a class
 - purpose of a component that is a function or a class is to produce HTML to show the user using JSX.
 - Secondary purpose is to handle feedback from the user using Event Handlers.

 # How to create a functional react component?

 ```
 const App = function() {
     return <div>My name is Opeyemi</div>
 };
 ```

 Can also be re-written using ES6 as so;

 ```
 const App = () => {
     return <div>My name is Opeyemi</div>
 };
 ```

-### 3. Take the react component and show it on the screen.
+### 3. Take the react component and show it on the screen

 - This is done by rendering the reactDOM with the component as the first argument and the reference to the index.html where the function will be put in the div of the index file as the second argument.

 ```
 ReactDOM.render(
     <App />, document.querySelector('#root');